-In rare cases, we might need to inform the police, such as in incidents that involve the possession of weapons.
-This would be in line with our general practice, informed by the DfE Guidance Screening, Searching and Confiscation: Advice for schools, Staff (2018) and Section 45 of the Violent Crime Reduction Act 2006.
+• In rare cases, we might need to inform the police, such as in incidents that involve the possession of weapons.
+This would be in line with our general practice, informed by the DfE Guidance Searching, Screening and Confiscation: Advice for schools, Staff (DfE 2022): Searching, Screening and Confiscation (publishing.service.gov.uk) guidance and Section 45 of the Violent Crime Reduction Act 2006.